ankitp-optimus/python-demo-package-sample-data-with-code/README.md

     files.
 *  `src/demo_package_and_read_data_files/sample_data`
     * This directory is *not* a directory of Python files, so it would not normally have an `__init__.py` file.
-Thus, in order to read the data file from inside, we need to “artificially” add an `__init__.py` file inside.
+Thus, in order to read the data file from inside, we need to artificially add an `__init__.py` file inside.
 ### Telling `setuptools` about data files that need to be included in the package
 `setuptools` will not by default incorporate arbitrary non-Python text files into the package when it builds it.
 Thus, you must tell `setuptools` which such files you want it to include.